DeathlyBower959/github-repo-info/README.md

-# application-latest-releases
+# GitHub Repo Information

-This is just a simple repository used to get the latest release on any github repo (Its just a workflow file)
+This is just a simple repository used to get simple information about repositories

+# Latest Releases
 If you want a specific repo, create an issue with this format
 ```
 Repo Owner: OwnerName or OrgName
 Repo Name: Name

-# Only put this if you need it to check more frequently than it currently is
+Only put this if you need it to check more frequently than it currently is
 cron: * * * * *
 ```

 ---
 ### Notes: